OSU-BMBL/ssread/static/docs/usage.md

 We used the dataset [ST00109](https://bmblx.bmi.osumc.edu/scread/spatial/ST001) to showcase the functions of the database.
 It comes from the dorsolateral prefrontal cortex region of a 30-year-old, caucasian female in a non-diseased state in [Maynard, et al.](https://urldefense.com/v3/__https://www.nature.com/articles/s41593-020-00787-0__;!!AU3bcTlGKuA!HID7VJHq0bXFFkn14kCZH6wF3KzbE46Ik0TMhiwrVypDUObnlvF952rZdr6zjJMkm5gW4UF06apnILhAbCndhr2Q_HeFA91V$ ) research.

-This tutorial will guide you through the analysis result page of scREAD in detail.
+This tutorial will guide you through the analysis result page of ssREAD in detail.

 ## General Information